okcoders/2018-spring-data-analysis/README.md

 ### Technology Used in this Course
++ [Slack](https://slack.com/features): Slack is a messaging tool we will use to communicate inside and outside of the classroom.
+It is a suped-up instant messaging client that is used throughout many organizations for internal communications.
+It's super easy to use and you'll get the hang of it in no time.
 + [R Programming Language](https://www.r-project.org/about.html): This is a very popular programming language that is optimized for data analysis and very easy to understand.
 Lots of popular data analytics and data science platforms make first class use of R functionality.
 Additionally, R has a very active community of developers that have built freely available packages to do very powerful things right out of the box.
 + [RStudio](https://www.rstudio.com/products/RStudio/): This is what is called an IDE: an Integrated Development Environment.
 This is not only where you will write your code, it how you will run it and inspect what is going on while you are building your functionality.
 IDE's give you a ton of added functionality to make writing, testing, and working with your code much, much easier.
 RStudio is an incredibly powerful tool and hopefully will become a first class citizen of your analytics toolbox.
 + [SQL](https://en.wikipedia.org/wiki/SQL): The Structured Query Language (SQL) is the primary method for interacting with [Relational Databases](https://en.wikipedia.org/wiki/Relational_database).
 A Relational Database is a place to house data that neatly fits into rows and columns (think Excel, but far more powerful and scalable).
 We will use SQL to interact with data, do simple data connection and formatting operations, and even interact with SQL from inside the analytics pipelines we will write in R.
++ [SQLite](https://en.wikipedia.org/wiki/SQLite): The specific relational database engine and environment we are going to use will be SQLite (pronounced "Sequel Light").
+SQLite is an entire database that saves to a single file.
+We will be able to interact with all major SQL commands using this light weight database, as well as connect to it directly with R to incorporate SQL and R programming pipelines together.
++ [SQLite Browser](http://sqlitebrowser.org/): This program will be how we primarily interact with our SQLite database files, and write SQL code to query various data sets.
+The SQLite Browser provides a great user interface for inspecting the different tables of our database, how they relate to one another, how they are formatted (the "schema"), and for writing queries with a live feedback loop on the query output.

 ### Datasets Used in this Course